 Please review our bounty table.
 Rewards are at the discretion of Tron, and we will not be awarding significant bounties for low severity bugs.

 Please test the latest released versions of each project available.
+Hackers

 You may use the source code of both projects to help you discover bugs.

 Additionally, please use our documentation to assist you in your testing.

 These following locations are considered out of scope for the bug bounty rewards.
 If you find issues with these projects, PLEASE file issues on the respective repositories if possible.

 All rights of interpretation of the Bug Bounty are reserved to TRON.
 TRON Foundations decides whether to reward a bug disclosure and how much will be rewarded.
 Any individual or team participant should not violate any laws and regulations during testing.

 Any activities conducted in a manner consistent with this policy will be considered authorized conduct and we will not initiate legal action against you.
 If legal action is initiated by a third party against you in connection with activities conducted under this policy, we will take steps to make it known that your actions were conducted in compliance with this policy.

 Thank you for helping keep Tron Foundation and our users safe!